 - If neat clove oil is too strong, use olive oil to dilute it.

 Toothpaste for sensitive teeth and analgesics help keep cavity pain away.
-Gently brush with a sensitive toothpaste to numb exposed nerves in a cavity.
-Use a soft-bristled toothbrush to reduce irritation to the dentin and nerve pulp.
+Gently brush with a sensitive toothpaste and a soft-bristled toothbrush to reduce irritation to the dentin and nerve.
 Ibuprofen and acetaminophen are two over-the-counter analgesics that relieve cavity pain, but you should check with your physician that they’re OK for you to use.

 Exercise releases endorphins, which are nature’s pain relievers.
-If you’re accustomed to exercise, a workout or run might ease your toothache.
+If you’re accustomed to exercising, a workout or run may ease your toothache.
 If intense exercise isn’t your cup of tea, go for a brisk walk.

 Cavity pain can strike at any time, night or day, weekday or weekend.
-By managing your pain at home, you can live somewhat comfortably until your dentist office opens.
-Luckily, once you’re able to visit your dentist, a filling or other dental treatment will provide permanent relief.
+By managing your pain at home, you can live somewhat comfortably until your dentist’s office opens.
+Luckily, once you’re able to visit your dentist, dental treatment will provide permanent relief.